Take Traditional Trips to the Next Level with Self-Guided Tours

 What is a Self-Guided Tour?

-The main different between a self-guided tour and a group tour is your, the organizer's, level of active involvement.
-Don’t worry, self-guided tours aren’t about to replace your conventional tours - there’s room for both options!
+The main difference between a self-guided and group tour is your, the organizer's, level of active involvement.
+Don't worry, self-guided tours aren't about to replace conventional tours - there's room for both options!
 Guided tours are as much a part of visiting a museum or historical landmark as paintings on the wall or a recreated room from a bygone era.
 After all, not everyone can be an expert in ceramics from the Ming dynasty or on surrealist art - visitors rely on tour guides to give them intel beyond the museum label.

 A self-guided tour can dramatically enhance your visitors’ time by letting them choose exactly how to spend it.